Sthor726/personal-website/README.md

 Personal Website for Samuel Thorson

-- made with react and tailwind
+- made with react and tailwind css
-- hosted on aws at www.samuelthorson.com
+- hosted with aws amplify at www.samuelthorson.com